 Some businesses need a commercial truck for one day to transport employees, equipment, or both.
 One day commercial truck insurance protects you from claims and lawsuits that could occur in the event of an incident.

-This type of insurance does not currently exist.
+This type of workers' comp insurance does not currently exist.
 Instead, insurance issuers usually offer pay-as-you-go workers comp that covers your active employees.
 Premiums are determined by your monthly payroll instead of the yearly payroll.

 A relatively new type of coverage, one day commercial drone insurance covers businesses that must use a drone for 24 hours.
 Perhaps a real estate agent needs to take aerial photos and can not hire someone.
 They can use a drone and purchase one day commercial drone insurance to cover expenses stemming from the damage the drone commits.